Zara McDermott highlights scourge of revenge porn at Camilla-hosted event

 “What I have tried to convey with my work with Refuge is that we all need to be aware of what we are sharing, how we are sharing it and who we are sharing it with.”

+The TV star later said on her Instagram account she had told the duchess “all about the work I have done, and will continue to do for young people”.

+“What a privilege to have your work recognised by a member of the Royal family, and to be able to share your aspirations for the future with them.
+I am so so so incredibly grateful,” she added.

-Refuge has been long campaigned on this issue and welcomed the Government’s decision to make the threat of sharing intimate images a crime.
+Refuge has long campaigned on the issue of revenge porn and welcomed the Government’s decision to make the threat of sharing intimate images a crime.

 A survey commissioned by the charity found that one in 14 adults in England and Wales have experienced threats to share intimate images or videos – equivalent to 4.4 million.